apache/cloudstack-documentation/source/adminguide/clusters.rst

    * - ``drs.imbalance.condensed.skip.threshold``
      - `0.95`
-     - Threshold to ignore the metric for a host while calculating the imbalance to decide whether DRS is required for a cluster.This is to avoid cases when the calculated imbalance gets skewed due to a single host having a very high/low metric  value resulting in imbalance being higher than 1.
+     - Threshold to ignore the metric for a host while calculating the imbalance to decide whether DRS is required for a cluster.
+This is to avoid cases when the calculated imbalance gets skewed due to a single host having a very high/low metric value resulting in imbalance being higher than 1.
 If ``drs.metric.type`` is ``free``, set a lower value and if it is ``used`` set a higher value.
 The value should be between `0.0` and `1.0`.
        This is applicable only for Condensed algorithm.